storybookjs/react-native/docs/src/pages/basics/guide-react/index.md

 npm i --save-dev @storybook/react
 ```

-## Add react, react-dom, babel-core, and babel-loader
+## Add react, react-dom, @babel/core, and babel-loader

-Make sure that you have `react`, `react-dom`, `babel-core`, and `babel-loader` in your dependencies as well because we list these as a peer dependencies:
+Make sure that you have `react`, `react-dom`, `@babel/core`, and `babel-loader` in your dependencies as well because we list these as a peer dependencies:

 ```sh
 npm i --save react react-dom